 As he spoke with a friend the suspect approached from behind and opened fire on him without warning, striking him twice.

-The suspect initially fled the scene but turned himself in a short time later.
+The 23-year-old suspect initially fled the scene but turned himself in a short time later.
 He was subsequently convicted of murder and sentenced to death.

 Patrolman Lannon was single and survived by two sisters.